 * These values were calculated based on “Residential Central AC Regional Evaluation, study by ADM Associates, Inc., in November 2009.

+Although there were no CAC lifetime savings in the PSD in place at the time of the installations examined in this study, the current PSD has a retrofit lifetime savings calculation.
+This calculation adds the product of the retrofit annual savings and remaining useful life assumption for retrofit events (5 years) and the lost opportunity annual savings and effective useful life of a lost opportunity event (25 years).
+This approach allows the use of two baselines in the calculated lifetime savings by virtue of ratcheting up of the baseline after 5 years in retrofit events.
+Lifetime savings were not addressed in this study.

 The tracking systems provided by CL&P and UI for this study contained a lot of information on installed units, including energy and peak summer savings.
-Table 3-4 below presents the raw savings as provided in the tracking databases.
+Table 4-4 below presents the raw savings as provided in the tracking databases.
 Given the importance of the circumstances around the installed unit, the table summarizes these savings according to whether the CAC unit installed was classified as a lost opportunity or a retrofit.
 CL&P activity represents just over 77% of all energy savings.
 Statewide, 84.4% of rebates were issued for lost opportunity installations, with an accompanying 82.5% of statewide energy savings.
 UI has a more equal split of activity between lost opportunity and retrofit events when compared to CL&P. Overall, CL&P and UI tracked savings of 1,168 MWh from CAC program installs in 2011 and 2012.

 Table 4-1: 2011 and 2012 CAC Raw Tracking Savings Summary